invider/cv/cv.md

 * Started with *Containers* back in 2007, hands-on experience in running Docker for development, testing, and production.
 Experience in the deployment of containerized applications in modern clouds.

-* Rich *Fullstack* experience with a wide variety of platforms - backend services, external web services integration, big data map-reduce processing, web apps, desktop apps, mobile apps, embedded systems, development and test tooling...
+* Rich *Fullstack* experience with a wide variety of platforms - backend services, external web services integration, big data map-reduce processing, web apps, desktop apps, mobile apps, embedded systems, development, and test tooling...

 * Experience with *high-load*, scalable, and distributed systems.
 Understanding of *Big/Fast Data* and *NoSQL* technologies and use-cases for their successful application.

 * _*Fluent English*_

-* _Interested in education, gamification, music, hi-tech marketing and the history of technology._
+* _Interested in education, gamification, music, hi-tech marketing, and the history of technology._

 # Education:
 Master's Degree in Physics, Physics and Mathematics Faculty,